Revanth070896/sre-exercise/README.md

 # NOTE:
 The repo has terraform ansible code embedded inside it.
-Ideallly terraform and ansible code will be in seperate repositories.
+Ideally terraform and ansible code will be in seperate repositories.
 However for interview purpose embedded inside same repo

-The application is deployed through jenkins and the jenkinsfile is present in `main` branch. the deployment is triggered by github webhooks.
+The application is deployed through jenkins and the jenkinsfile is present in `main` branch. the deployment is triggered through github webhooks.

 # Docker usage

-The docekr file exists in the repo and even the compose file.
+The docker file exists in the repo and even the compose file.

-When ever a new tag is create the jenkins pipeline will run and deploy in machine where docker swarm ins running.
+When ever a new tag is created the jenkins pipeline will run and deploy in machine where docker swarm ins running.

-While doing so the latest image tag is updated using script `update_image_tag.py` and copies the latest compose file to swarm machine and deploys
+While doing so that latest image tag is updated using script `update_image_tag.py` and copies the latest compose file to swarm machine and deploys

-The docker swarm has already netwrok `frontend` created manaully
+The docker swarm has already have the network `frontend` created manaully

 ```